 Building Trust in Physical AI

-Impressive Physical AI prototypes routinely take far longer to deploy than anyone expects, including teams that know better.
+Impressive Physical AI prototypes routinely take far longer to safely deploy than anyone expects, including teams that know better.
 The gap is one of trust, and the work of building that trust (technical, organizational, and regulatory) is consistently underestimated.
-I bring the strategic discernment and technical rigor, honed over years inside high-stakes autonomy programs, to close the gap between high-capability demos and credible, at-scale deployment.
+I bring the strategic discernment and technical rigor to close the gap between high-capability demos and credible, at-scale deployment.

 Product Strategy